The governing board are representatives of parents, staff and the local community who oversee the strategic direction of the school and preschool.

 How can I become a governor?

 All governors are elected or nominated for four years, although if their circumstances change they can serve for less.
 There are several different routes by which people can become school governors.
-Our school has 14 governors.
-Five of these are parent governors who are elected by parents as vacancies arise.
-The other categories of governor are: two staff (including the head), six co-opted for the skills they can bring to the school, and one nominated by Devon County Council.
+Our school has 12 governors.
+Four of these are parent governors who are elected by parents as vacancies arise.
+The other categories of governor are: two staff (including the head) and four co-opted for the skills they can bring to the school, one of these being nominated by Devon County Council.

 Parent governors are not expected to be educational experts and neither are they expected to act as parent representatives.
 Rather they are people who are able to put a parent’s perspective forward where necessary.